 It is with all humility that I present the following days we can start with celebrating.
 These much loved Indian foods we can collectively celebrate mostly align with the traditional seasonal food calendar - of local and seasonal eating, drying and preserving foods and so much more.
 Some however are on this list for the fact that they are much loved by all of us.
 I will say

-here that I have also left many thigs out, so ohters in our food fraternity may take them on, like we must have a #ButterChickenday and I am hoping Chef Saransh
+here that I have deliberately left out festivals because they are usually already celebrated and community based.
+The foods on this list are loved regardless of any association.
+I have also left many things out, so others in our food fraternity may take them on, like we must have a #ButterChickenDay and I am hoping Chef Saransh

 Goila will carry the baton on that forward!
-And hopefully others amongst us will come up with foods we should celebrate as well!
+Hopefully others amongst us will come up with foods we should celebrate as well!

 Achaar Day - April 22, 2017 - #Aamachaarday #Mangopickleday

 Mango pickling season in India.
 We have as many Mango pickles as we have

 dialects in our country (if not more) This day celebrates them!

 Badis were dried in the hot months of May to use through the year.
 This day will

 celebrate the variety of papads and badis we make in the country.

 when communities all over the country dry and grind the spices and spice mixes that